jennyVVei/Dirigo_OCEL/README.md

 # _Dirigo_: A Method to Extract Event Logs for Object-Centric Processes

 This repository contains the supplementary materials for the paper **_Dirigo: A Method to Extract Event Logs for Object-Centric Processes_**.
 In this work, we introduce **Dirigo**, a novel method for generating event logs tailored for object-centric processes.
-Dirigo leverages **Object-Role Modeling (ORM)**, a conceptual data modeling technique, to accurately define the data structure required in **Object-Centric Event Logs (OCEL)**.
+Dirigo leverages **Object-Role Modeling (ORM)**, a conceptual data modeling technique, to accurately define the data structure required in **Object-Centric Event Logs (OCEL 2.0)**.

 To demonstrate the practical applicability of Dirigo, we applied it to a real-world use case involving:
 - 100 pickup plans